 [4] <http://winthrop.ihme.washington.edu/dismod/summary/32404>.
 Accessed 17 Apr 2012.

-Hepatitis C
+Dealing with geographical variation: Hepatitis C

 Hepatitis C is a viral infection that attacks the liver.
 In a small portion of acute cases, the body can eliminate the virus; however the majority of acute cases develop into chronic infections [1].
 Chronic infections cause liver damage and may develop to end stage liver disease or cirrhosis.
 Few, if any, chronic cases experience symptoms and only one third of acute cases are symptomatic and jaundice.
 Chronic symptoms are nonspecific, intermittent and mild with the most common symptom being fatigue [2, 1].
 Common symptoms for severe and advanced disease stages include nausea, dark urine and jaundice [1].
 Since hepatitis C infections are asymptomatic, diagnosis requires laboratory testing for both hepatitis antibodies (anti-HCV) and the hepatitis virus (HCV RNA) [2].
 There is no vaccination for hepatitis C, but therapy can prevent advanced liver disease [3].